JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 This guide assumes that you know roughly what's going on conceptually with GPs.
 If you're new to Gaussian processes, I cannot recommend [this video lecture](http://videolectures.net/gpip06_mackay_gpb/) highly enough.

+We shall first cover the most low-level ways to perform inference in both the process and hyperparameters, and then discuss how to integrate Stheno models with Soss.jl to remove most of the annoying boilerplate code.

 ## Exact Inference in a GP in 2 Minutes

 While Stheno offers some bells and whistles that other GP frameworks do not, it also offers the same functionality as a usual GP framework.